r-k-b/tech-talk-elm/PITCHME.md

 Note:
 In languages with exceptions, all functions have an extra, hidden return type.

 Throw / Catch are basically a `GOTO` statement.
-How

 +++